rashadrussell/ProfileBox/README.md

 ==========

 A jquery plugin that can be used on members list webpages.
 I did this to play around with jquery, and you can see its implementation on my clubs website, http://www.acm.uiuc.edu/webmonkeys/2012/?page_id=93
 Click on the first member to see this affect at its best.
-It works for all the other members, but I only filled added information to the first member.
+It works for all the other members, but I did not add as much information for many of the others.
 There are a few easy bugs that still need to be fixed.

 Bugs: